 We think it did extremely well.
 It’s an extremely flexible system that has a great choice of colors, it has no dangerous ingredients, doesn’t stink and is durable as well as extremely easy to maintain.

-Here’s a pretty informative video from the company that provides a good review of this system – although I love how they breeze over the most important part… the sanding and surface preparation :0)
+Here’s a pretty informative video from the company that provides a good review of this system (especially the part between the 1 minute and 2 minute section) – although I love how they breeze over the most important part… the sanding and surface preparation 🙂

 Anyone that wants one of the most environmentally friendly finishes available in the world will love this system.
 Anyone that wants a completely unique floor will love it too.